dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br/>

 Again, the definition of the layers come first.
-Before going through the LSTM layer(s), the latent encoded vector passes through a Linear layer to help the model makes it's own non-linear representation on top of the latent representation.
+Before going through the LSTM layer(s), the latent encoded vector $z_t$ passes through a linear layer to help the model makes it's own non-linear representation on top of the latent representation.
 After that, it is mapped onto the LSTM layers, which will output a time-encoded vector.
-This vector will itself be mapped onto the 3 layers / components of your MDN, which are the probability for each mixture and then the $μ$ and $σ$ of the associated distributions.
+This vector will itself be mapped onto the 3 layers / components of our MDN, which are the probability for each mixture and then the $μ$ and $σ$ of the associated distributions.
 As you can probably see, the output shape of the MDN is not (hidden\_units, n\_gaussians) as it would logically seem to be ([like in hardmaru's very good tutorial on the subject](https://github.com/hardmaru/pytorch_notebooks/blob/master/mixture_density_networks.ipynb)).
 I tried it, and the results didn't seem to be as good as to output the direct distribution of the predicted Gaussian mixture.

 The forward pass is relatively straight forward (*!!!*)